estools/espurify/README.md

 ### const customizedCloneFunctionWithAllowList = espurify.cloneWithAllowlist(allowList)
-(note: `espurify.cloneWithWhitelist` is still exported but deprecated in favor of more inclusive language and will be removed from future releases)

 Returns customized function for cloning AST, with user-provided `allowList`.

+(note: `espurify.cloneWithWhitelist` is still exported but deprecated in favor of more inclusive language and will be removed in future major releases)

 ### const purifiedAstClone = customizedCloneFunctionWithAllowList(originalAst)